 Economic Opportunity and Employment Factors

 Judges will not make a decision just based on economic or employment opportunities.
-They will examine if the new change will improve the child’s living conditions, reduce financial stress and provide long-term stability.
+They will examine if the new change will improve the child’s living conditions, reduce financial stress, provide long-term stability and/or better opportunities or education.
 These benefits are balanced against the impact on the other parent’s relationship with the child.

 Remarriage and New Family Dynamics

-Remarriage can be a valid basis for relocation, but it is not determinative.
-The court evaluates the stability of the new household, the child’s emotional and developmental needs, and the effect on parenting time.
+Remarriage can be a valid basis for relocation, but it is absolutely not determinative.
+The court evaluates the stability of the new household, the child’s emotional and developmental needs, and the effect on parenting time with the other parent, as well as the child's connection with his or her current community and what the proposed new community can provide.

 Military Relocation Considerations